jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zD578MutMAk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 _I don't want to personify Darth Blockbuster.
 But here's an ad for an online investment brokerage.
-I have no idea if they're any good or not, but the ad displays the scenario that makes a person think, "how can I stop this change from happening.".
+I have no idea if they're any good or not, but the ad displays the scenario that makes a person think, "what rule can I make up to stop this new technology?"
 Credit: Questrade._

 ## The Magic of Evolution - How Evolution Works

-Evolution is life's secret weapon because it empowers every new lifeform with slightly different variations.
+Evolution is life's secret weapon.
+Evolution works by empowering every new lifeform with slightly different variations.
 With variations, life can continually test for environmental changes in things like water levels, temperature, and food supply.
 These changes create daily frontline problems like being cold, hungry, or slow.
 The lifeforms that can't adapt a solution die off, and the fittest survive.
 This natural selection finds which lifeforms are best suited to represent life on Earth.

 Evolution works so well because it creates biodiversity.
 Biodiversity means life can grow its nervous system and probe the environment for changes.
 The more lifeforms feel the pain of frontline problems, the sooner life can adapt a solution.